Induced differential characters on nonlinear Gra{\ss}mannians: Differential characters

 extends to the exact sequence \eqref{eq:1} of abelian groups:

 We denote the stabilizer group of the curvature form $\omega \in \Omega^{k+1}_{\Z}(M)$ by

 The stabilizer group of a differential character $h \in \widehat H^{k}(M,\TT)$,

 is a subgroup of $\Diff(M,\om)$ for $\om=\curv(h)$, by~\eqref{lambda}.
-If $H_k(M) = \set{0}$, then $H^k(M, \TT)$ is trivial, and thus $\Diff(M,h) = \Diff(M,\om)$.
+If $H_k(M) = \{0\}$, then $H^k(M, \TT)$ is trivial, and thus $\Diff(M,h) = \Diff(M,\om)$.

-\begin{rem} Let $h_{(P,\th)}\in \hat H^1(M,\TT)$ be the differential character defined by the holonomy of the principal $\TT$-bundle $P\to M$ with connection $\th$ as in \cref{one}.
+\begin{rema} Let $h_{(P,\th)}\in \hat H^1(M,\TT)$ be the differential character defined by the holonomy of the principal $\TT$-bundle $P\to M$ with connection $\th$ as in Remark~\ref{one}.
 Then $\ph \in \Diff(M,h_{(P,\th)})$ if and only if, for every smooth loop $c$ in $M$, the holonomy of $c$ coincides with the holonomy of~$\ph\o c$.
-Since this is equivalent to the existence of a lift to a connection-preserving automorphisms $\tilde\ph \in \Aut(P,\theta)$ by~\cite[Thm.~2.7]{NV}, one can view $\Diff(M,h_{(P,\th)})$ as the group of \emph{liftable} diffeomorphisms, \cf~\cite{Kostant,Souriau}. \end{rem}
+Since this is equivalent to the existence of a lift to a connection-preserving automorphisms $\tilde\ph \in \Aut(P,\theta)$ by~\cite[Thm.~2.7]{NV}, one can view $\Diff(M,h_{(P,\th)})$ as the group of \emph{liftable} diffeomorphisms, \cf~\cite{Kostant,Souriau}. \end{rema}

 Although $\Diff(M,\omega)$ need not be a locally convex Lie group, we can still define its Lie algebra as follows.

 \begin{definition} We call a curve $(\ph_t)_{t \in [0,1]}$ in $\Diff(M)$ \emph{smooth} if the map $(t,x) \mapsto (\ph_t(x),\ph^{-1}_{t}(x))$ is smooth.
 For a subgroup $G \subseteq \Diff(M)$, we denote by $G_0$ the group of diffeomorphisms that are connected to the identity by a piecewise smooth path in \( G \).
 We denote by $\de^l \varphi$ the left logarithmic derivative